Course code: FTEA12

 ECTS credits: 30

-The information below is about this semester.
-The course is also given autumn 2019.
+NB!
+The information below was about spring 2019.
+The course is also given this semester.
 Choose semester above for more information!

 Study period: spring 2019